 4. Citizenship by Naturalization

-It often entails obtaining a residence permit to transition to permanent resident status before applying for citizenship after completing the required period of residency.
+It often entails obtaining a residence permit to transition to permanent residency before applying for citizenship status after completing the required period of residency.
 It also may come with a language proficiency test or the need to display knowledge of local culture and history.

 5. Citizenship by Exception